NourElHouda-Sarmout/holbertonschool-tools/0x05-shell_permissions/README.md

-#Solving The Permissions Tasks
+# Solving The Permissions Tasks
-* task 0: change your USERID to betty
+* Task 0: change your USERID to betty
+* TAsk 1: Write a script that prints the effective userid of the current user.